 The first step is to reflect on your current golf game.
 Having some simple stats on fairways, greens hit, up and downs and putting should help you decide on the 2 or 3 areas that are going to lower your scores.

-Below is a chart from a previous Golf Insider challenge article, it isn’t perfect, but it gives you a good guide on where to focus.
+Below is a chart to help you analyse your basic stats, it isn’t perfect, but it gives you a good guide on where to focus.

 Start in the top left corner, on level one.
 If you are currently averaging over 36 putts a round this is the biggest leak in your golfing scoring bucket.
 If your playing stats pass this metric move one to the right.
-Check if you achieve level one ~ priority two: over 30% of up and down (for amateurs I class this as any shot inside 30-yards, for pros inside 50-yards).
+Check if you achieve level one over 30% of up and down (for amateurs I class this as any shot inside 30 yards, for pros inside 50 yards).

-Keep moving along left to right until you complete level one.
-Then move onto Level 2 and repeat the process.
+Keep moving along to the right until you complete level one.
+Then move on to Level 2 and repeat the process.
 Pick the first two areas you fail on as your key practice priorities.

 Next, you need to build a plan for how you are going to improve each area.
-The plan should have some notes on the following areas:
+The plan should consider the following aspects.

 Technique